Sharrnah/whispering/documentation/configurations.md

 logprob_threshold: "-1.0",  # log probability threshold for Whisper to treat as failed. (can be negative or positive).
 no_speech_threshold: "0.6",  # If the no_speech probability is higher than this value AND the average log probability over sampled tokens is below `logprob_threshold`, consider the segment as silent
 vad_enabled: True,  # Enable Voice activity detection (VAD)
+vad_on_full_clip: False,  # If enabled,  an additional VAD check will be applied to the full clip, not just the frames.
-vad_confidence_threshold: "0.6",  # Voice activity detection (VAD) confidence threshold.
+vad_confidence_threshold: "0.4",  # Voice activity detection (VAD) confidence threshold.
 Can be 0-1
 vad_num_samples: 3000,  # Voice activity detection (VAD) sample size (how many audio samples should be tested).
 vad_thread_num: 1,  # number of threads to use for VAD.
+fp16: false  # Set to true to use FP16 instead of FP32.

 # text translate settings
 txt_translate: false  # if enabled, pipes whisper A.I. results through text translator.